Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/07-firFilter_AIEvsHLS/AIE/README.md

 <summary>Design Details</summary>

 ### Design Details
-The design in this tutorial starts with a base platform containing the control interface and processing system (CIPS), NoC, and AI Engine and the interfaces among them.
-The `v++` linker step builds on top of the base platform by adding the AI Engine graphs and PL kernels.
-To add the various functions in a system level design, PL kernels are added to the base platform depending on the application, that is, the PL kernels present in each design may vary.
-An ADF graph is connected to an extensible Vitis platform where the graph I/Os are connected either to the platform ports or to ports on Vitis kernels through the Vitis compiler connectivity directives.
-In the design, the components are added by v++ -l step (make XSA in the tool flow section above) and include the following:
+In this tutorial, you start with a base platform containing the control interface and processing system (CIPS), network on chip (NoC), AIE, and the interfaces among them.
+You run the v++ linker step to build on the base platform by adding AIE graphs and PL kernels.
+To implement various functions in a system-level design, you add PL kernels to the base platform depending on the application, so the PL kernels in each design vary.
+You connect an ADF graph to an extensible Vitis platform, linking the graph I/O ports to either platform ports or ports on Vitis kernels through Vitis compiler connectivity directives.
+In the design, you add the components with the v++ -l step (make XSA in the preceding tool flow section), which include the following:

-* FIR Filter AI Engine Graph (`libadf.a`)
+* FIR filter AI Engine graph (`libadf.a`)
-* data mover kernel (`datamover.[hw|hw_emu].xo`)
+* Data mover kernel (`datamover.[hw|hw_emu].xo`)
-* connections interfaces defined in system configuration file (system.cfg)
+* Connections interfaces defined in system configuration file (system.cfg)

-To see a schematic view of the design with the extended platform as shown in the following figure, open in Vivado tools.
+Open the design in the Vivado tolls to view the schematic with the extended platform, as shown in the following figure.

 `build/fir_$(N_FIR_TAPS)_taps/x$(N_FIR_FILTERS)_firs/winSz_$(FIR_WINDOW_SIZE)/x$(N_AIE_PER_FIR)_aie_per_fir/[hw|hw_emu]/_x/link/vivado/vpl/prj/prj.xpr`

 ![Image of FIR Filter AIE Platform schematic](images/FIR_AIE_64_TAPS_vivado.PNG)

-The actual FIR filter chain itself is implemented in the AI Engine domain.
-The graph connects together in a chain the specified number of filters.
-For purposes of simplicity in benchmarking, all the filters in the chain are identical, though it is unlikely such a chain would be used in a practical application.
+Implement the actual FIR filter chain in the AI Engine domain.
+The graph connects the specified number of filters in sequence.
+For simple benchmarking, all filters in the chain are identical, though such a chain is unlikely in a practical application.

-Notice the system debugging and profiling IP (DPA) is added to the PL region of the device to capture AI Engine run-time trace data if the EN_TRACE option is enabled in the design.
-The mm2s/s2mm kernels and the AI Engine Array Interface are both operating at 300 MHz.
+You add the system debugging and profiling IP (DPA) to the PL region of the device to capture AIE run-time trace data when the `EN_TRACE` option is enabled.
+The memory‑mapped‑to‑stream (mm2s) and stream‑to‑memory‑mapped (s2mm) kernels, along with the AI Engine array interface, operate at 300 MHz.

 </details>